Ixcatl/fables_novasophonia/docs/core/equipment.rst

           - 2h
           - 2
           - 200
           - Can be drawn during initiative, granting +1 die to the initiative check (not stacking with other weapon bonuses).
-When attacking immediately after a dash or jump, it deals +1 damage.
+When attacking immediately after a dash or jump, it deals +1 flat damage.
         * - **Rapier**
           - Lance, Blade
           - 3